 AXA IM sustainable investment framework is relying on an external data provider with regards to the assessment of corporate issuers' contribution to UN SDG (currently ISS Oekom).
-These data are updated on a bi-annual basis.
+This data is updated on a bi-annual basis.
 The proportion of data that are estimated is considered as being in the high range.